johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   stream of consciousness?
 What is it like right now?
 - We are our habitual thoughts
-- Being mindful of thinking and emotion is the gateway to psycological well-being. (via Sam Harris)
+- Being mindful of thinking and emotion is the gateway to psychological well-being. (via Sam Harris)
+- "Where is the self if every sign of it is appearing in consciousness?" (via waking up)
+   > Self is supposed to be the thing that is conscious.
+However only sign of the self is in consciousness.

 # Strict with yourself, Lenient with others